Law of Jersey: Magistrates

+Judges of the Jersey Court of Appeal

+The judges of the Court of Appeal comprise the Bailiff and Deputy Bailiff (though they rarely sit), the Bailiff of Guernsey, and several King's Counsel or other senior legal practitioners from the United Kingdom, the Channel Islands or the Isle of Man.
+Currently, there are 11 judges of the Court of Appeal, including the Bailiff of Guernsey.

-Removal from office
+Judicial conduct and removal from office

+All judges in Jersey are bound by a code of conduct promulgated by the Jersey Judicial Association in 2007.
+This requires judges to 'uphold the integrity and independence of the judiciary and perform their duties with competence, diligence and dedication'.

 The Bailiff, Deputy Bailiff and members of the Jersey Court of Appeal 'hold office during good behaviour'.
-Whereas senior judges in England and Wales who are appointed by Crown may only be removed from office with the consent of both Houses of Parliament, the United Kingdom Secretary of State for Justice may dismiss a Jersey judge appointed by the Crown without the agreement States of Jersey.
-This happened in 1992, when the then Deputy Bailiff Vernon Tomes was dismissed from office by the Home Secretary (the UK minister who at the time was responsible for the Crown Dependencies) on grounds of his delays in producing written judgments.
+Whereas senior judges in England and Wales who are appointed by Crown may only be removed from office with the consent of both Houses of Parliament, the United Kingdom Secretary of State for Justice may dismiss a Jersey judge appointed by the Crown without the agreement States Assembly.

+This happened in 1992, when the then Deputy Bailiff Vernon Tomes was dismissed from office by the Home Secretary (the UK minister who at the time was responsible for the Crown Dependencies), at the request of the Bailiff, on grounds of his delays in producing written judgments.

 Jurats hold office up to the age of 72 years.
 A Jurat who 'in the opinion of the Court, is permanently unable, through physical or mental incapacity, or for any other reason, efficiently to carry out the duties of the office, may be called upon by the Court to resign'.
-A Jurat who refuses to resign may be removed from office by Order of Her Majesty in Council on the petition of the Superior Number (the Bailiff and five or more Jurats) of the Royal Court.
+A Jurat who refuses to resign may be removed from office by Order of His Majesty in Council on the petition of the Superior Number (the Bailiff and five or more Jurats) of the Royal Court.

 The Bailiff may if he 'thinks fit, terminate the appointment of a Commissioner on the ground of incapacity or misbehaviour'.

 The Magistrates, who are also appointed by the Bailiff not the Crown, may not be removed from office 'except by virtue of an Order of Her Majesty in Council'.

-In June 2008, the Chief Minister informed the States of Jersey that the Magistrate-Designate, Ian Christmas, has 'agreed not to sit as a judge following a discussion with the former Bailiff as a result of a criminal investigation into an alleged fraud'.
+In June 2008, the Chief Minister informed the States Assembly that the Magistrate-Designate, Ian Christmas, has 'agreed not to sit as a judge following a discussion with the former Bailiff as a result of a criminal investigation into an alleged fraud'.
 Mr Christmas was subsequently convicted of one count of fraud and sentenced to fifteen months in prison.
 It has been reported that the Bailiff's Office has asked the United Kingdom Ministry of Justice to arrange for a UK judge to undertake a disciplinary investigation.